dentarg/auth0-blog/_posts/2017-09-20-firebase-phone-authentication.markdown

 Relax.
 Let's step through the code to understand what's really happening here.

 The `getUiConfig` function is responsible for configuring the kind of authentication provider we want.
-Phone Number and twitter login was specified here.
+The `Phone Number` and `Twitter login` options were specified here.
 The `reCaptchaParameters` option is configured to have the invisible reCaptcha.

 Two sign in flows are available in Firebase: